-It was hypothesised that the higher-performing test-takers would complete the tasks in less time than the lower-performing test-takers, i.e. they could do the same "cognitive work" required to resolve the gap in less time (Hypothesis M1).
-This is based on Khalifa and Weir's (2009) model hypothesises that word recognition is more automatised, i.e. occurs quicker, in higher-performing test-takers, allowing more cognitive capacity to be directed towards higher-level cognitive processes needed to resolve which word fits the gap.
+It was hypothesized that the higher-performing test-takers would complete the tasks in less time than the lower-performing test-takers; that is, they could do the same "cognitive work" required to resolve the gap in less time (Hypothesis M1).
+This is based on Khalifa and Weir's (2009) model which hypothesizes that word recognition is more automatized (i.e., occurs quicker) in higher-performing test-takers, allowing more cognitive capacity to be directed towards higher-level cognitive processes needed to resolve which word fits the gap.